JuDFTteam/masci-tools/studentproject18w/README.md

 This subfolder `studentproject18ws` is currently a largely independent side-project accompanying the main module `masci-tools`.
 It was created in a student project at [FZJ PGI-1](http://www.fz-juelich.de/pgi/pgi-1/EN/Home/home_node.html), and consists of three submodules:

   * preprocessor: a general [HDF5](https://www.hdfgroup.org/solutions/hdf5/) reader interface, and one implementation for band structure simulation output of the DFT code [Fleur](http://www.judft.de)
-  * visualization: a plotting interface, and one implementation for [Fleur](http://www.judft.de) bandstructure+DOS plots
+  * visualization: a plotting interface, and one implementation for [Fleur](http://www.judft.de) band structure and density of states (DOS) plots
-  * frontends: a Desktop GUI and a Web Dashboard (Tk and Jupyter) for interactive Fleur bandDOS plots.
+  * frontends: a desktop GUI and web dashboard (Tk and Jupyter) for interactive Fleur band-DOS plots.

 A more thorough description and example use cases can be found in the project [report](./doc/report.pdf) and [presentation](./doc/presentation.pdf).